-These days there are quite a few different options available to travellers when it comes to how they take their money overseas:
+These days, there are quite a few options available to travellers when it comes to taking money overseas, including:

-We always recommend arranging some foreign currency cash before departing, so that when your teen lands at their destination, they have money on hand for a quick meal, public transport from the airport, and anything else they may need in the first few days - just in case they have problems finding an ATM, exchanging money or using their cards.
+We always recommend arranging some foreign currency cash before departing, so when your teen lands at their destination, they have money on-hand for a quick meal, public transport from the airport, and anything else they may need in the first few days.
+This is especially handy in case they have problems finding an ATM, exchanging money, or using their cards.

-There are a host of other benefits to having a Currency Card, including the fact that it is part of the Key to the World digital travel wallet that can include travel insurance, a Global SIM and travel itinerary.
-We've got a few more details on the other products below, but our FXperts will be able to answer any other questions you may have!
+There are a host of other benefits to having a Currency Pass, including the fact that it’s part of the Travel Money Oz app that can include travel insurance, a Global SIM, and travel itinerary.

-We're all for multiple travel money options - the more backups your teen has, the better you will probably sleep at night.
-And, if an emergency strikes, then having a debit or credit card on hand will be, well, handy.
+We're all for multiple travel money options; the more backups your teen has, the better.
+If an emergency strikes, having a debit or credit card on hand will be, well, handy.

-But, we do suggest finding out from your teen's bank what fees will be associated with using their card overseas.
-Each time they use their bank card to withdraw money they will likely be charged an overseas ATM fee by the Aussie bank, as well as a fee charged by the local ATM owner, as well as a foreign currency conversion fee.
-If they use the card to pay for transactions in a store or online, then there may be a conversion fee and a transaction fee charged.
+But we do suggest confirming what fees will be associated with using their card overseas by enquiring with their bank.
+Each time they use their bank card to withdraw money, they will likely be charged an overseas ATM fee by the Aussie bank, a fee from the local ATM owner, and a foreign currency conversion fee.
+If they use the card to pay for transactions in a store or online, there may be a conversion fee and a transaction fee charged.

 If your teen is going to be using their bank card overseas, they should advise the bank of where they are going, and when, before they depart.
 If the bank is unaware that they are overseas and they see foreign transactions on the card, they may act first and ask questions later, essentially cancelling the card to prevent fraudulent activity.
 If this happens, your teen could find themselves stranded overseas without access to any cash if they only have this one travel money option.